getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 LIMIT 1
 ```

-We've adopted our changes from the previous step but now, to answer a search condition, we're aggregating the URL column in the HAVING clause.
-This has identical memory usage to SELECTing the column directly.
+We've adopted our changes from the previous step but now, to answer a search condition, we're aggregating the URL column in the `HAVING` clause.
+This has identical memory usage to `SELECT`ing the column directly.
 So how do you ask the question "is some value contained within the aggregated set" when the aggregated set is too large to fit in memory?
 You "stream" it!

 Instead of aggregating a column and then asking it some question, you can ask the column a question and aggregate its answer before finally asking a question about the aggregated answer!
 Clear as mud?
 Let's demonstrate the concept with SQL.

 Let's ask the same question again: "does sentry.io exist in the set of aggregated urls".
 How should we phrase this in SQL?
 There's the straightforward approach `has(groupArray(url), 'sentry.io')` and then there's the streaming approach `sum(url = 'sentry.io') > 0`.
 What we've done here is subtle but has huge implications.
 Instead of aggregating the url we're aggregating the result of the condition "does this term match this value" which is represented as either a 0 or 1.

-The memory usage from aggregating these tiny integers is minimal meaning our largest customers can query their heaviest columns and consume 100x less memory.
-The query consumes memory proportional to the number of unique aggregation keys.
+The memory usage from aggregating these tiny integers is minimal meaning we might consume 100x less memory to answer the same question.
+Also, the query now consumes memory proportional to the number of unique aggregation keys (rather than consuming the uncompressed size of the filtered column).
 The implication of this change might not be obvious but consuming memory in this manner is predictable and allows us to control the memory usage of the query through code and through ClickHouse configuration!

-**In the ORDER BY Clause**
+**When Ordering Data**

 Let's look at a final query example.